PlaidCloud/website/content/en/docs/reference/command-line-tools-reference/feature-gates.md

   Hints](/docs/concepts/services-networking/topology-aware-hints/) for more
   details.
-- `TopologyManager`: Enable a mechanism to coordinate fine-grained hardware resource assignments for different components in Kubernetes.
+- `TopologyManager`: Enable a mechanism to coordinate fine-grained hardware resource assignments for different components in PlaidCloud.
 See [Control Topology Management Policies on a node](/docs/tasks/administer-cluster/topology-manager/).
 - `ValidateProxyRedirects`: This flag controls whether the API server should validate that redirects are only followed to the same host.
 Only used if the